Pathways of Professional Distinction

 Trainees in the Clinician-Scientist pathway complete 2-3 years of residency in anticipation of advanced clinical and research fellowship training.
 CSP residents participate in all aspects of clinical training, including rotations on the general medicine and specialty wards, in the intensive-care units, and on ambulatory blocks.

-Each resident in the Clinician-Scientist pathway is assigned a scientific advisor, and connections to research mentors on the faculty with similar interests are actively promoted.
-The Department of Medicine encourages CSP residents to continue their advanced clinical and scientific training in one of its subspecialty fellowships, and it seeks to recruit future faculty investigators from among its research-oriented fellows.
+Each resident in the Clinician-Scientist pathway is assigned a scientific advisor, and has regular meetings with a mentorship advisory board comprising the Faculty Director of CSP (Dr. Jonathan Barasch), the Chair of the Department of Medicine (Dr. Donald W. Landry), the Vice Chair for Research (Dr. Ira Tabas) and the Vice Chair for Researcher Development (Dr. Jaime Rubin).
+The Department of Medicine encourages CSP residents to continue their advanced clinical and scientific training in one of its subspecialty fellowships, and it seeks to recruit future faculty investigators from among its research-oriented fellows through postdoctoral research and subsequently by promotion to Instructorship in Medicine.

 Generalist-Primary Care (GPC)